michaelthatsit/mod/50-55mm Ball (Thinner Bezel)/2. Assembly guide/readme.md

 The grooves are designed to align precisely, so it should fit easily.
 Then place the **sensor cover** on top of the PCB.

+There is a hole at the bottom of the case to lower the overall height of the trackball.
+If you're worried about accidental liquid spills entering through this hole, it's recommended to cover it with tape for protection.

 ## 3. Assemble the Top Shell and Tighten Screws